MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnameparagraphcount-canonical-property.md

 api_type:
 - COM
 ms.assetid: bb7bd25e-5938-4abd-ba2c-c1ad86c75922
-description: "Specifies the number of paragraphs in the file that is attached to the document."
+description: "Specifies the number of paragraphs in the file that is attached to the document for Outlook 2013 or Outlook 2016."
 ---

 # PidNameParagraphCount Canonical Property